Zero-Crossing Detectors – Effectively Protect Sensitive Electronic Equipment

 The working principle of this circuit is also similar to the other zero-crossing detector applications.

-Thus, when positive input voltage crosses zero, the output waveform will be in negative saturation.
+Thus, when the positive input voltage crosses zero, the output waveform will be in negative saturation.
 On the other hand, when the input voltage is negative, the output waveform will be in positive saturation.

 Therefore, negative cycles in the wave input will yield positive waveforms.
 Similarly, positive cycles in the wave input will produce negative waveforms.